Sarah Cobb1,2,3

 1. [S863] Cobb, History of the Cobb Family, pg 154, shows name as Sarah.

-3. [S2270] Muff, transcript of Jenks and Roberts, Rutland Probate Extracts, citing Part 1, pg 83, which cites 10:387-90, shows her name, as Sally, mentioned in her father's will.
+3. [S2270] Muff, Extracts from early Vermont probate records, citing Part 1, pg 83, which cites 10:387-90, shows her name, as Sally, mentioned in her father's will.

-4. [S2270] Muff, transcript of Jenks and Roberts, Rutland Probate Extracts, citing Part 1, pg 83, which cites 10:387-90, shows her named in her father's will as his daughter.
+4. [S2270] Muff, Extracts from early Vermont probate records, citing Part 1, pg 83, which cites 10:387-90, shows her named in her father's will as his daughter.

 5. [S863] Cobb, History of the Cobb Family, pg 154.

-6. [S2270] Muff, transcript of Jenks and Roberts, Rutland Probate Extracts, citing Part 1, pg 83, which cites 10:387-90, shows the girl named in her husband's will as his daughter.
+6. [S2270] Muff, Extracts from early Vermont probate records, citing Part 1, pg 83, which cites 10:387-90, shows the girl named in her husband's will as his daughter.

 7. [S863] Cobb, History of the Cobb Family, pg 154, shows date.

-8. [S2444] Mount Hope Cemetery burial records, May 1837 to Jul 1860 - Baa, shows interred 13 Feb 1853 at age 53.
+8. [S2444] Mount Hope Cemetery, burial records, May 1837 to Jul 1860 - Baa, shows interred 13 Feb 1853 at age 53.

 9. [S2479] Alphonzo Bacon household, 1850 U.S. Census, Monroe Co., New York, shows age 50 and state.